meicale/Interception-Tools/README.md

-**The `uinput` tool has another purpose besides emulation which is just to print a device's description in YAML format**. `uinput -p -d /dev/input/by-id/my-kbd` prints `my-kbd` characteristics in YAML, which itself can be feed back to `uinput` as `uinput -c my-kbd.yaml`.
+**The `uinput` tool has another purpose besides emulation which is just to print a device's description in YAML format**. `uinput -p -d /dev/input/by-id/my-kbd` prints `my-kbd` characteristics in YAML, which itself can be fed back to `uinput` as `uinput -c my-kbd.yaml`.
 It can also merge device and YAML characteristics, for example,